Loud (Rihanna album): Commercial performance

 Loud was also a commercial success outside of the United States.
 In Canada, it debuted at number one on the Canadian Albums Chart, selling 27,000 copies in its first week.
 Loud sold more than 80,000 units in Canada, achieving platinum status by the first week of December 2010.
 By September 8, 2011, Loud had sold more than 240,000 copies in Canada.
 In France, the album debuted at number three with first-week sales of 17,304 copies.
 By its sixth week on the French charts, Loud achieved platinum status, reaching the 100,000 copies mark.
 In France, the album has sold 355,000 copies as of April 2013.
 In its second week on the Australian Albums Chart, Loud was certified platinum for shipments of over 70,000 copies.
 In Italy, the album reached number eleven.
 It became Rihanna's highest-charting album there until her sixth studio album Talk That Talk (2011) surpassed the record, peaking at number ten.
 Unapologetic (2012) did even better, peaking at number seven.
 Loud was her third consecutive number-one album in Switzerland.
 Loud debuted at number two on the German Albums Chart.

 The album debuted at number two in the United Kingdom, with first week sales of 91,000 units.
 In its fifth week, the album sold 306,107 copies in the United Kingdom, giving the singer her first platinum-selling week in her career.
 In its seventh week on the chart, Loud reached number one, giving Rihanna her second UK number-one album.
 After seven weeks of sales, the album became the fourth best-selling album of 2010 in the UK.
-Loud was certified seven-times platinum by the British Phonographic Industry (BPI), marking shipments of 2.1 million copies to retailers.
+Loud was certified eight-times platinum by the British Phonographic Industry (BPI), marking shipments of 2.4 million copies to retailers.
 It was the biggest selling R&B and hip hop album of 2011 in the UK.
 As of August 2012, Loud is the fifth biggest selling digital album of all time.
 As of March 2015, Loud is the 45th best-selling album of the millennium in the United Kingdom.
 As of November 2011, the album has sold over 8 million copies worldwide.